PedroMTSilva/leco/README.md

 ```

-8. To deploy website, run:
+8. To deploy the website, run:

 ```bash